Skip to main content

 Policy Actions

-Every detection policy requires an action that determines what happens when a match is found:
+Every detection rule requires an action that determines what happens when a match is found:

 ActionBehaviour